CLYDE AND HIS GUNS

 Clyde had several of these homemade "scatterguns"

-Actual weapon recovered in the Missouri raid
+Actual Barrow weapons recovered in the Missouri raid

 Photo courtesy Missouri State Highway Patrol